Pap test is the sampling of cells from your cervix, which is the

 or a coloscopy, which allows your doctor to examine the cervix

-receive false positive, or even false negative results.
-The incidence
+or even false negative results.
+The incidence of false results

-of false results is very rare, and can be helped by maintaining
+is very rare, and can be helped by maintaining regular yearly exams.

-regular yearly exams.
-Even though there is a margin of error, Pap
+Even though there is a margin of error, Pap tests are very reliable,

-very reliable, and new improvements are constantly making the Pap
+and new improvements are constantly making the Pap test even more

-test even more efficient and accurate.
-An HPV screen may be used
+efficient and accurate.
+An HPV screen may be used to help evaluate

 yearly Pap tests with normal results some ob/gyns will recommend